mmamontx/ja2-stracciatella-mp/README.md

     - Verify successful connection before changing gConnected on client side.
 Handle server disconnection on client side.
 Fix gPlayers struct on disconnections (on server side).
 Reset the time compression button when a new player connects to the lobby.
     - Review and replicate all SOLDIERTYPE pointers that it makes sense to, and don't replicate the ones that are not supposed to be replicated.
 - Bugs:
+    - For the server on the tactical screen the messages are shown 1 line above.
+    - Fix the bug occurring when the server hits ready before a client has connected (later resulting in the start without the client).
     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Fix the bug when client mercs do not arrive in time and become inaccessible.
-    - Fix the sporadic client crashes when it connects to the lobby.
+    - Fix the sporadic client crashes when it connects to the lobby (now there is a workaround - see the FIXME in DrawFace() function).
     - Fix "burst fatality" crash.
     - Investigate (and fix if needed) AnimCache memset() crash.
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).